Zakaria-S/midi-music/README.md

 # midi-music

-I translate sheet music to MIDI message manually and it was really stressful.
+I translate sheet music to MIDI message manually and it is really stressful.

 Q: So, why do you do it?